 You can learn more about UCC filings here.

-Ways to Remove a UCC Filing
+Ways to remove a UCC filing

 You can check your business credit reports and your secretary of state’s website to search for UCC filings against your company.
-If you discover an outstanding UCC lien which is still in place after you satisfy a debt, here are some steps you can take to remove the UCC filing.
+If you discover an outstanding UCC lien which is still in place after you satisfy a debt, here are some steps you can take to remove the UCC filing:

 When you pay off a loan, a good rule of thumb is to immediately submit a request with the lender to file a UCC-3 form with your secretary of state.
 The UCC-3 will terminate the lien on your company’s asset (or assets) and remove the UCC-1 filing.